 Once the beacon is activated, it pulls the campaign assigned to it from the Beaconstac platform and broadcasts it to smartphones nearby.

-As the beacon market matures, the use cases related to it also expand.
-Among many other beacon applications, businesses are using beacons for driving new customers, transforming the customer engagement engaging, gathering feedback and passing valuable information.
+As the beacon market matures, the use cases related to it also expand into various, previously unexplored, sectors.
+Among several beacon applications, businesses are using beacons to funnel new customers, make the customer experience with more engaging and personalized, while constantly gathering feedback to make the experience more customer centric.
 Here’s a list of the most popular beacon use-cases -

 Beacons are being leveraged in retail stores, supermarkets, restaurants and spas to broadcast daily offers, deal of the day, promotions and more.
 Beacons are replacing standees in front of stores and traffic signals in a much more personalized and contextually relevant manner.